Trail blazing: Carvings

-In 1902 the miners of Idaho created and marked the Three Blaze "shortcut" Trail with a series of three distinctive blazes cut on the trees, usually with an axe, to define the specific route to the Thunder Mountain Mines of Central Idaho.
+Originally a tree would be blazed by axe or hatchet chops (still the dictionary definition) or knife.
+Most often these are informal routes made by loggers or hunters, or trails descended from those routes, examples of which are found in North America, Australia and New Zealand.

+Today, environmental and aesthetic concerns dictate blazing method on public lands, with other navigational aids, such as cairns, and machine-carved posts, used where blazes are unsuitable.

 Affixed markers

-Alternatively, more long lasting plastic, metal or even sometimes wooden markers may be affixed to trees, usually with nails.
-The placement of these markers requires more skill and labor than paint, as well as an area with an abundant supply of trees to which to attach them.
+Long lasting plastic, metal, or even sometimes wooden markers may be affixed to trees, usually with nails.
+Historically, affixed metal markers often included the shapes, logos, colors, and identity of prominent trailkeeping organizations, such as the Appalachian Mountain Club (AMC), or just the trail's identity (as in the Voyageur Hiking Trail image above).

 Flagging

-Surveyor's tape hung from branches or tied around trees is sometimes used to indicate trail routes, but usually only for temporary or unofficial trails, most commonly when a trail route has been selected but the trail itself is under construction.
-Flags are sometimes used for permanent trails, but they are the most vulnerable to the elements of any trail blazing method and may be more difficult to see.
+Flagging such as surveyor's tape tied around trees or branches is sometimes used to indicate trail routes, but usually only for temporary or unofficial trails, most commonly when a trail route has been selected but the trail itself is under construction.

 Trail flagging is the predominant method to mark a mountain hiking trail in Japan.
 Red ribbons usually indicate an ascent route while yellow ribbon indicate a descent route.
 On some mountains, a non-standard ribbon colour (white or blue) is used to identify a specific trail.